JiguangLi/Blaze_Function/README.md

 <br> You will then be ready to go.

 ## Descriptions:
-<br> AFS.py: implementation of the AFS algorithm.
+AFS.py: implementation of the AFS algorithm.
 It can produce the same result as Xin's original R code.
 <br>
 <br> ALSFS.py: implementation of the ALSFS algorithm.
 The final result might slightly differ from Xin's original code because the minimize function from scipy and the optim function from R sometimes can produce different results for the same optimazation problem.
 <br>